 - A Policy Proposal (guidelines and an example are supplied by the Foundation)

 - Three recommendations – one specific to public service; one to leadership potential and abilities; and one to intellectual capability and suitability for graduate level work

-- Official Transcripts – from all undergraduate study sources; request and have sent directly to FA
+- Official Transcripts – from all undergraduate study sources; request and have sent directly to the National Fellowships Advisor